Let’s talk a little about humanity and how the internet and social media have changed humanity to influence other people.

 When it comes to sales and marketing, we either need to invest in things that make us likable and drive social proof, bypass the system altogether, or develop a much more effective way to connect the buyer and the seller.

-Our “future of sales” practice involves using “engineered serendipity.”
-It’s a new kind of hypertargeting that leverages artificial intelligence to connect you as a seller with the exact right buyer at the exact right moment, with a targeted, personalized message, just for them.
+If we could use “engineered serendipity.” a new kind of hypertargeting that leverages artificial intelligence to connect you as a seller with the exact right buyer at the exact right moment, with a targeted, personalized message, just for them.

 The purpose is two-fold: a) better connect buyers and sellers and b) rid the internet of all the improperly targeted content and advertising “clutter” that bogs down our systems.